Tadukooverse/tadukooverse.github.io/_posts/2020-08-14-the-tadukooverse-master-plan.md

 For all the projects, I will need to prepare them for use with [{{TadukooEngine.title}}]({{TadukooEngine.url}}) as part of the plan, so each of them will have a milestone for that.
 For now most of them will be unnamed due to not having solid plans beyond that though.

+Tadukoo Util still needs a few changes now that it's over on Tadukooverse.
+It doesn't have a readme on its project, and it doesn't have proper issues for Alpha v.0.2 and higher.
+Also, now that it's in more of a proper setup, it needs to follow proper procedures for GitHub branches, issues, etc. in general.
+For this, I need to make some guides on this website so others can follow the guidelines.
+I wasn't exactly following everything appropriately up to this point due to the software being in a weird state from the start, but now that it's in an acceptable place, I can and ought to start following proper guidelines (excluding placing the readme, since that should've been there much earlier).